Identifying Black Holes Through Space Telescopes and Deep Learning: OBSERVATION SIMULATION

-When $\theta_{\text{ISCO}}>\theta_c$, the shadow is a doughnut-shaped bright spot with unequal brightness on both sides, which is easy to distinguish, as shown in Fig.~\ref{fig:blurring} (b, c, d).
-When $\theta_{\text{ISCO}}<\theta_c$, the shadow is connected to form a circular facula, which is difficult to recognize by the naked eye, as shown in Fig.~\ref{fig:blurring} (e) The overview of the process for telescope simulation is shown in Fig.~\ref{fig:telescope}.
+When $\theta_{\text{ISCO}}>\theta_c$, the shadow is a doughnut-shaped bright spot with unequal brightness on both sides, which is easy to distinguish, as shown in Fig.~\ref{fig:telescope} (e)(f)(g).
+When $\theta_{\text{ISCO}}<\theta_c$, the shadow is connected to form a circular facula, which is difficult to recognize by the naked eye, as shown in Fig.~\ref{fig:telescope} (h).

 To match the real observation as closely as possible, noise should also be considered, which is determined by the SNR of the telescope with ${\rm SNR} = N/\Delta N$, where N is the number of photons released by the source, and $\Delta N$ is the noise.
 In optics and telescopes, the Charge Coupled Device (CCD) serves as a sensitive detector capturing light from celestial objects and converting it into digital signals for analysis.
 Suppose the number of photo-electrons detected from the object, sky background and dark current is $S_o, S_b$ and $S_d$ respectively, with the time-independent readout noise $R$, the CCD SNR equation is written as \cite{CCD_SNR}